Is ageism undermining your job search? Here's how to "age-proof" your efforts

 Focus on relevant experiences

 The further along you are in your career, the less relevant your earlier work experience becomes.
 Companies are most concerned with the details from your recent job history that relate to the vacancies they're filling, not your experience from 15 or more years ago.
-Therefore, you should provide more information about the roles you've held in the past 10–15 years that are related to your current job search and less information about your earlier job history.
+Therefore, you should provide more information about the roles you've held in the past 10–15 years that are related to your current job search and less information about your earlier career history.

 Restrict your CV to two pages

 Limiting your CV's length is another reason to focus on your recent positions.
 Whilst there are some exceptions, most professionals should strive for a two-page CV length – even those with decades of experience.
-When you have so little time for your CV to impress employers, it's important to provide them with a succinct document that summarises your experiences, education and qualifications.
+When you have so little time for your CV to impress employers, it's important to provide them with a succinct document that summarises your experiences, education, and qualifications.

 Get your CV past the ATS